Credit is defined in terms of semester hours. In addition, credits remain on the student’s record indefinitely.

-- The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to consent to disclosures of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.

   One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his/her professional responsibility.
 School officials are those members of an institution who act in the student’s educational interest within the limitations of their “need to know.”
-These may include faculty, administration, clerical and professional employees and other persons who manage student education record information including student employees or agents.
-In addition, school officials include employees of the North Dakota Attorney General's Office providing support or representation to Minot State University.
-Examples of a school official may include a person—
+These may include faculty, administration, clerical and professional employees, other persons who manage student education record information including student employees or agents, and employees of the North Dakota Attorney General's Office providing support or representation to Minot State University.
+Examples of a school official may include:

-- or company with whom the University has contracted, eg. attorney, auditor, collection agency;
+  - a person or company with whom the University has contracted, eg. attorney, auditor, collection agency;

   - a person serving on an institutional governing board;